tamuhack-org/Ouroboros/README.md

 A modular, open-source, fully-customizable hackathon management system.

+## Questions

+If you have questions, we might've answered them already on the wiki!
+Check it out.

 ## Setting Up

 There's two ways of running Ouroboros: by using Docker, or by installing the dependencies yourself.